ur-fault/TMaze/README.md

 # TMaze

-Simple multiplatform maze solvnig game for terminal written in entirely Rust
+Simple multiplatform maze solving game for terminal written entirely in  Rust

 ## What it can do